 What are the risks?

 Rhinoplasty is a common and safe procedure, but there are risks inherent with any surgery.
-These include infection, bleeding, pain, bruising, swelling, numbness, nasal asymmetry, septal perforation, contour irregularities, the need for occasional revisions.
+These include infection, bleeding, pain, bruising, swelling, numbness, nasal asymmetry, septal perforation, contour irregularities, and/or the need for occasional revisions.

-Call Gardner Facial Plastic Surgery at (435) 628-1704 for more information or to schedule an appointment.
+If you’re interested in learning more about your options with rhinoplasty in St. George and how it can redefine your appearance, call Gardner Facial Plastic Surgery at (435) 628-1704 for more information or to schedule an appointment.